-- 3.1 Water Level Detector means a system comprising sensors and indication devices that detect and warn of water ingress in cargo holds and other spaces as required in SOLAS regulation II-1/25 or SOLAS regulation XII/12.1. - 3.2 Sensor means a unit fitted at the location being monitored that activates a signal to identify the presence of water at the location. - 3.3 Pre-alarm level means the lower level at which the sensor (s) in the cargo hold space will operate. - 3.4 Main alarm level means the higher level at which the sensor(s) in the cargo hold space will operate or the sole level in spaces other than cargo holds to which the requirements of SOLAS regulation II-1/25 or SOLAS regulation XII/12 apply. - 3.5 Visual indication means indication by activation of a light or other device that is visible to the human eye in all levels of light or dark at the location where it is situated. - 3.6 Audible indication means an audible signal that is detectable at the location where it is signalled.
+- 2.1 Water Level Detector means a system comprising of sensors and indication devices that detect and warn of water ingress in cargo holds and other spaces as required in various SOLAS regulation such as II-1/25, II-1/25-1, and XII/12.1. - 2.2 Sensor means a unit fitted at the location being monitored that activates a signal to identify the presence of water at the location. - 2.3 Pre-alarm level means the lower level at which the sensor (s) in the cargo hold space will operate. - 2.4 Main alarm level means the higher level at which the sensor(s) in the cargo hold space will operate or the sole level in spaces other than cargo holds. - 2.5 Visual indication means indication by activation of a light or other device that is visible to the human eye in all levels of light or dark at the location where it is situated. - 2.6 Audible indication means an audible signal that is detectable at the location where it is signalled.

-4.0 Functional Requirements
+Functional Requirements

-4.1 Means of Detecting Water Level

-4.1.1 The method of detecting water level may be by direct or indirect means as defined below:

-- 1. A direct means of detection determines the presence of water by physical contact of the water with the detection device. - 2.
-Indirect means of detection include devices without physical contact with the water.

-4.1.2 The sensors are to be capable of being located in such positions that water levels can be detected in the aft part of each cargo hold or in way of the lowest part of the spaces other than cargo holds to which these requirements apply.
-In ballast tanks, sensors are not to be located near suction / discharge points.

-4.1.3 The systems of detecting water level should be capable of continuous operation while the ship is at sea.

-4.2 Detector System Requirements

-4.2.1 Detector systems should provide a reliable indication of water reaching a preset level.

-IR4.2.1 One sensor capable of detecting both preset levels (pre-alarm level and main alarm level) is considered to meet the above requirement.

-4.2.2 The system should be capable of the following:
+- 3.1 Means of Detecting Water Level - 3.1.1 The method of detecting water level may be by direct or indirect means as defined below: - 1.
+A direct means of detection determines the presence of water by physical contact of the water with the detection device. - 2.
+Indirect means of detection include devices without physical contact with the water. - 3.1.2 The sensors are to be capable of being located in the aft part of the hold or above its lowest point in such ships having an inner bottom not parallel to the designed waterline, or, in the case of bulk carriers complying with SOLAS regulation XII/12, in the aft part of each cargo hold or in the lowest part of the spaces other than cargo holds to which that regulation applies. - 3.1.3 The systems of detecting water level should be capable of continuous operation while the ship is at sea. - 3.2 Detector System Requirements - 3.2.1 Detector systems are to provide a reliable indication of water reaching a preset level. - IR3.2.1 One sensor capable of detecting both preset levels (pre-alarm level and main alarm level) is considered to meet the above requirement. - 3.2.2 The system should be capable of the following: